fairlearn/fairlearn/docs/user_guide/adversarial.rst

             ):
                 return True

 Then, the instance itself.
-Notice that we do not explicitely define loss functions, because adversarial fairness is able to infer the loss function on its own in this example::
+Notice that we do not explicitly define loss functions, because adversarial fairness is able to infer the loss function on its own in this example::